iboB/par/README.md

 * [iboB/itlib](https://github.com/iboB/itlib)

 These libraries are header-only and have no dependencies of their own.
 If you copy code or create an alternative build process, things should be relatively easy to set up.

-## FAQ

-### Why not just use OpenMP?

-The initial motivation for this library was that using OpenMP with thread sanitizers leads to a slew of false positive errors.
-To fix this, one needs to either turn the thread sanitizer off for potentially big chunks of their code, or build OpenMP itself with thread sanitization enabled.
-Incorporating any of these (especially custom OpenMP) into a build system is very unpleasant.

-On the other hand, I only needed a relatively small subset of OpenMP: parallel for loops and basic scheduling.

-That's why I set out to reimplement these in a reusable library with the goal of having my code being no slower with it compared to OpenMP.

-To my surprise, it not only achieves this, but outperforms OpenMP in some cases, likely because of its simplicity and the lower overhead of managing fewer features.

-## Why not use `std::execution::par`?

-I don't like `std::execution::par`.
-It's acceptable for small oneshot tasks, that you run once and forget, but it's terrible for integrating into larger systems with more moving parts.
-It's a black box.
-You can't control how many threads it uses, you can't control how tasks are scheduled, you can't integrate it with your own thread pools or task systems.
-Additionally it only works on iterators which makes certain algorithms harder to express.

 ## License